← All Neighbourhood Guides

 What are the best streets in Markland Wood, Toronto?

 The most sought-after addresses are streets that back onto the Markland Wood Golf Club fairways, where the golf course buffer creates unusual quiet and greenery at the rear lot line.
 Premium positions also include properties adjacent to the Etobicoke Creek ravine on the neighbourhood's western edge.
 Interior streets throughout the neighbourhood are uniformly quiet; the main variables distinguishing addresses are proximity to the golf course or creek versus proximity to Highway 427, where some eastern-edge properties experience more road noise.
+Verify your specific lot position before purchasing.

 Is Markland Wood worth the price?